artsandmetaphysics/goodlifeodyssey/_documents/the-pentateuch.md

     - The blessing of Moses (33)
     - The death of Moses (34)

-Note that occasionally, when a chapter ending is only a verse or two off of a logical section divide, I round the outline.
-E.g., the “Song of Moses” logical section begins with the last verse of Deuteronomy 31, but I list the logical section as starting with Deuteronomy 32.
+Note: occasionally, when a section divide ends near a chapter division, I round the section division to the nearest chapter outline.
+E.g., the “Song of Moses” section begins with the last verse of Deuteronomy 31, but the outline section starts with Deuteronomy 32.

 <script>
 document.documentElement.classList.add('js')